-With hundreds of thousands of customers, Constant Contact is the leading email marketing provider.
-Constant Contact Chief Marketing Officer John Orlando, an expert in the world of email marketing, offers advice for growing your distribution list using existing customers.
+With 19 years in the industry and over 650,000 customers, Constant Contact is the leading email marketing provider.
+Constant Contact Chief Marketing Officer John Orlando, an expert in the world of email marketing, shares tips on how you can increase open rates for your company emails.

 (Photo courtesy of Constant Contact)

 Stay Out Of The Spam Folder

 Many small business owners use their personal email account to connect with customers.
 But many don’t realize that bulk messages sent directly are more likely to be flagged as spam — even from email accounts like Gmail, Comcast and AOL.

 Services such as Constant Contact can help keep your email out of the junk pile.
 “When companies use an email marketing service provider, their messages get through,” says Orlando.
 “In fact, the delivery rates for most email marketing service providers are close to 100 percent.”
 With these services, you can set the “Sent From” address to come from any email in your organization.
 Make the address recognizable, so customers don’t automatically flag it as spam.

 Key takeaway on getting through: Bulk email messages from personal accounts like Gmail are often flagged as spam.

 Your first line of contact with customers is the subject line.
 Having one that is too vague could get you tossed in the trash, while having one that is too specific may lead you to be deemed irrelevant.
 Approach your subject line through the eyes of your customers.
 According to a Business Insider article titled, “How to Write an Excellent Email Subject Line,” by Jenna Goudreau, “Since you don’t know how much of the subject line will be viewable from a smartphone, it’s important to put the most important information at the beginning.
 Otherwise, compelling details could get cut off.”